 Often this takes place face-to-face during a focus group, but it can also happen from the comfort of your own home in the form of an online community.

 “Hang on… what’s an online community?”
 I hear you ask.

 To answer your question here is a quick but comprehensive guide on how online communities work, with a little exploration as to whether paid market research online is a suitable way for you to get involved.

 Online communities are a reasonably new type of paid research that are becoming increasingly popular with big brands and participants.
 An online community is a group of people who take part in discussions via a computer, app or mobile – something we are all increasingly comfortable with as we make greater strides through the digital age.

 Depending on the length of the community that you could take part in, online communities can help you build up a real sense of camaraderie and even develop new friendships as you get to know your fellow participants.

 What do I have to do in an online community?

-The research usually takes the form of specific exercises and tasks that will be outlined to you before you agree to take part.
+Paid market research online usually takes the form of specific exercises and tasks that will be outlined to you before you agree to take part.
 These can include things such as:

-The tasks are focussed on delivering your opinion on a product or service and take place remotely, sometimes using a social media platforms such as Facebook.
+The tasks are focussed on delivering your opinion on a product or service and take place remotely, sometimes using an online platform created by the brand, or a social media platform such as Facebook, Instagram or Twitter.